-I am a director of CCEC Credit Union in Vancouver, I was formerly the General Manager.
-I have served as a director of the credit union several times over the last 40 years, and for 17 years I worked for the BC regulatory authority.
-So I have a body of experience that includes the operational & managerial, board governance, and government supervision.
+I have been a director of CCEC Credit Union in Vancouver, and also the General Manager.
+I served as a director of the credit union, the provincial Central, and the Canadian Central in the 1980’s.
+And for 17 years I worked for the BC regulatory authority, in various roles.
+So I have a body of experience that includes the managerial, board governance, and government supervision.

 I am optimistic that I will give interested credit union members and directors some information, and some questions to think about.